Oct 17: Iain Couzin's Scientific Spark, why do deer in Japan bow, and why are some plant nectars bitter?

 April 2015: Tristram Wyatt, the hormonal bond between humans and their dogs, and predator-prey flight and fight behaviour

 This month I discover what black field crickets do when predatory lizards get too close.
 I find out how humans bond with their canine chums.
-In the Scientific spark I talk to Tristram Wyatt, from the University of Oxford, who tells me how he became fascinated in all things pheromone-y.
+In the Scientific spark I talk to Tristram Wyatt, from the University of Oxford, who tells me how he became fascinated.

 Monday, 1 June 2015